airyhq/airy/docs/docs/sources/chat-plugin.md

 </script>
 ```

-You must replace `CHANNEL_ID` with your channel id and `SCRIPT_HOST` with the host of your chat plugin server.
+You must replace `CHANNEL_ID` with the channel id obtained when
+[connecting](#connecting-a-channel) the source and `SCRIPT_HOST` with the host
-When using the local vagrant environment `SCRIPT_HOST` must be set to `chatplugin.airy`.
+of your chat plugin server.
+When using the local vagrant environment
+`SCRIPT_HOST` must be set to `chatplugin.airy`.

 :::note
 `chatplugin.airy` is not publicly accessible.
 The setup will only work for local web pages.
 :::

-To test the setup, replace the `CHANNEL_ID` in the URL `http://chatplugin.airy/example.html?channel_id=CHANNEL_ID`
+To test the setup, replace the `CHANNEL_ID` in the URL
-and open it in your browser.
+`http://chatplugin.airy/example.html?channel_id=CHANNEL_ID` and open it in your
+browser.

 ## HTTP API